 Provide clothing for your bridesmaids to wear (matching robes, tank tops, etc) or have them arrive in something other than their bridesmaids dress.
 This way, I'll get to photograph all of your dresses together.
 If you have custom hangers make sure they are with the appropriate dresses.

 Arrival of of the flowers

 Have your bouquet and boutonnières delivered to the getting ready room, at the same time I will be arriving.
-This allows me to include them in the detail shots and you'll have them for your first look and bridal party shots.
-If this sounds like a hassle, consider a pre-made alternative bouquet.
+This allows me to include them in the detail shots and you'll have them for the bridal party photographs.

 Keep it tidy

-My last pointer is the most important!
+My last pointer is the most important.
 Stay hydrated!
 Start drinking water early in the day and you'll still be feeling great by the time evening rolls around.
 It's also helpful to have snacks out while getting ready, and while in hiding before the ceremony.
 Everyone appreciates snacks on such a long day.